 CEBRA’s 2017 Headline Events (For more events see our news feed):

 Call for papers of the Workshop for Commodities and Macroeconomics, September 28‐29, 2017 at the Federal Reserve Board, Washington, DC.
 Deadline has passed, program will be announced soon.

 2017 Annual Conference of the International Trade and Macroeconomics Program, Hosted by the Bank of Italy, October 5-6, 2017, Rome, Italy.
-Deadline has passed, program will be announced soon.
+Deadline has passed, preliminary program can be accessed here.

 The conference, organized by Bank of Italy, CEPR, and CEBRA’s International Trade and Macroeconomics Program, will focus on recent challenges for macroeconomic policies and structural reform design, with an emphasis on micro-macro linkages.
 Issues of particular interest include the links between international trade and competitiveness, the implications of dispersed productivity growth, and the role of macroeconomic imbalances.
 The Organizing committee welcomes both theoretical and empirical contributions.

 2017 Annual Meeting of the International Finance and Macroeconomics Program, Hosted by the Bank of England’s Moorgate Auditorium, October 19-20, 2017, London.
 Deadline has passed, program will be announced soon.